EAFIT-AACS/assignment2-lfyc-group-2/README.md

 cd <the_folder_in_wich_you_saved_the_repository>
 ```

-- It is highly suggested to run the algorithms in order, this is because algorithm 2 depends on algorithm, and algorithm 3 depends on algorithm 2.
+- It is highly suggested to run the algorithms in order, this is because algorithm 2 depends on algorithm 1, and algorithm 3 depends on algorithm 2.

 2. Run the **first algorithm (string generator)**:
 ```sh